tu-team/2/doc/emotions/Wheel of emotions/emotional behavior.md

  * Terror makes system struck almost stopping all current computations.
  * Vigilance makes system concentrate all computational resources on current task.
 All available threads should be distributed to current process.
  * Amazement releases as much computational resources as possible leaving current process with minimum threads.

+##Emotional highlight

+Emotional highlight is two dimensional: Pleasantness to Aptitude.
+Each training act, such as: domain concept explanation, feedback and so on is highlighted in two dimensions according to current positive impression (pleasantness) and future benefit expectations(aptitude).